How to visualize your MongoDB data with Chartbrew

 After we have the user and the network configuration in place, we can proceed to get the connection details:

-Now that we have the connection string, we need to change it to contain the correct password and database name.
+Now that we have the connection string, we need to change it to contain the correct username, password, and database name.
 Copy this string in Chartbrew's connection form and test the connection.

 Testing the MongoDB connection

 Once you have your connection string by following one of the methods above, you can test the connection directly in Chartbrew.
-Take a look at the screenshot below to see how it looks like when the connection is successful:
+Replace the username, password, and database name with your own.
+When done, test your connection to see if it works.
+Take a look at the screenshot below to see what it looks like when the connection is successful:

-Once the connection is successful, press Save Connection and let's start visualizing!
+Once the connection is successful, press the Save Connection button, and we can create the first dataset!

 Creating your first MongoDB chart

-We have a connection, now let's query for some data and create our first chart.
-For this tutorial, the data comes from the sample data provided by MongoDB Atlas.
+For this tutorial, the data comes from the sample data provided by MongoDB Atlas containing AirBnB dummy data.

 Creating KPI charts